-The Proposer represents that:
+By submitting a Revised Proposal, the Proposer represents that:

-- 6.7.1 The Proposer has read and understands the RFP and that the Proposal is offered in accordance with the RFP requirements.
-The failure or omission of the Proposer to examine all pertinent forms, instruments, applicable statutes, or other requirements shall in no way relieve the Proposer from the RFP requirements. - 6.7.2 The Proposer has the qualifications and is eligible to receive an award of this RFP under applicable laws and regulations. - 6.7.3 The Proposal is based upon the requirements described or presented in the RFP and described in detail in the Scope of Work. - 6.7.4 The Proposal submitted is unconditional in all respects except as expressly noted. - 6.7.5 The Proposer bears full responsibility for all costs associated with the preparation, submittal, and delivery of the Proposal and any revisions thereto.
+- 6.7.1 The Proposer has read and understands the Revised RFP and that the Proposal is offered in accordance with the Revised RFP requirements.
+The failure or omission of the Proposer to examine all pertinent forms, instruments, applicable statutes, or other requirements shall in no way relieve the Proposer from the Revised RFP requirements. - 6.7.2 The Proposer has the qualifications and is eligible to receive an award of this Revised RFP under applicable laws and regulations. - 6.7.3 The Proposal is based upon the requirements described or presented in the Revised RFP and described in detail in the Scope of Work.

+- 6.7.4 The Proposal submitted is unconditional in all respects except as expressly noted. - 6.7.5 The Proposer bears full responsibility for all costs associated with the preparation, submittal, and delivery of the Proposal and any revisions thereto.